Hazelnut Carob Chocolate cake

 Coconut milk can naturally separate into cream, and it's coconut water when it sits for a long time on the shelf.
 Shake it well before you open the can.

 Mix the agar liquid, coconut cream and ginger juice in a saucepot.
 Bring to a simmer for 1 or 2 minutes until everything is smooth.
 Agar-agar is seaweed is a natural thickener or gelling agent.

 Cut a piece of parchment paper to fit the bottom of an 8” round cake pan and place it in the bottom.
 Pour the coconut cream filling into an 8”/ 20cm cake pan and freeze for 10 to 15 minutes.

 Layer the cake

-When the cake is cooled sufficiently make sure that your cake has no hump, if so use a cake leveller knife level it or use a serrated bread knife to slice the hump off, so get a flat as possible base
+When the cake is cooled sufficiently make sure that your cake has no hump, if so use a cake leveller knife to level it or use a serrated bread knife to slice the hump off, so get a flat as possible base.

 Flip the cake pan with the coconut cream onto the first layer of cake.
 Gently tap the pan if coconut cream filling does not come out.
 Then very gently peel off the vegetable or parchment paper.